my story

 I exposed sexual abuse at Fenwick High School in Oak Park, Illinois.
 Through my Youtube videos and community organizing, I got a sexual predator fired from the school.

-I was so disempowered as a child and young adult that I didn't have the words to communicate the abuse.
+I didn't have the words to communicate the abuse.
 I had no understanding of my bodily autonomy or legal rights.
 I survived a suicide attempt at age 14 because I could not articulate my experiences and was bound by pervasive religious sexual shame.

 In 2021, I had a professional partnership with Injustice Watch that required me to read criminal complaints against personnel in Chicago Public Schools.
 This was the first time I was confronted with the laws around the sexual misconduct of minors in schools, and I related to the stories of abuse of minors behind redacted names on the court documents.
-After a painful year of accepting what had been happening to me, I sought both legal justice and professional help, and I'm proud to say I have been in recovery and 100% sober for over two years.
+After a painful year of accepting what had been happening to me, I sought both legal justice and professional help, and I'm proud to say I have been in recovery and 100% sober for over three years.
 As I work on healing myself, I'm also healing my community.

 I share these very personal details because my story is not uncommon, and I wholeheartedly believe that comprehensive sexuality education with a focus on consent is life-saving.
 I believe it is sexual violence prevention, suicide prevention, eating disorder prevention, domestic violence prevention, and addiction prevention.
 We have the opportunity to equip the next generation with life-saving tools, and we can do it in a fun and empowering way!